coursario/javascript/README.md

-# JavaScript for beginners
+# JavaScript

-This repository consists of exercises for JavaScript beginners that already know how to use JavaScript.
-Here they learn deeper knowledge of the most important parts of JavaScript.
+This repository consists of JavaScript exercises for people that already know how to use JavaScript.
+Here they can get deeper knowledge of the most important parts of JavaScript.

 ## Content